A Travel essay about Las Vegas, New Mexico by James Bonner

 Castaneda Hotel

-Art galleries like the El Zocalo and Fat Crow Press Studio and Mercantile showcase local and international artists, contributing to the town's artistic flair.
-It is the art galleries, for me, throughout Santa Fe, Toas, and Las Vegas that impressed an awe-inspiring appreciation for the American Southwest, and although Santa Fe, New Mexico is known worldwide for the arts, towns like Las Vegas maintain a strong heritage of both historic and contemporary art alike applying a perspective and creativity that are not widely reproduced.
-And most of the town’s galleries are in the historic downtown area, in the plaza, and along Bridge Street making it possible to easily find and walk to your destinations.
+Although Santa Fe, New Mexico is known worldwide for the arts towns like Las Vegas maintain a strong heritage of both historic and contemporary art alike applying a perspective and creativity that are not widely reproduced.
+Most of the town’s galleries are in the historic downtown area, in the plaza, and along Bridge Street making it possible to find and walk to your destinations.

 [1] Known in contemporary popular culture thanks to the film The Harvey Girls starring Judy Garland.

-[2] I have spent a good bit of time in Menger Hotel, and the Menger’s hotel bar, and have been aware of the affiliation between the Menger Bar and the Rough Riders for most of my life.
+[2] I have spent a good bit of time in the Menger Hotel, and the Menger’s Hotel Bar, and have been aware of the affiliation between the Menger Bar and the Rough Riders for most of my life.
 Learning of the Rough Rider’s history in Las Vegas, New Mexico was a pleasant surprise.

 Back to blog